Sydney Cockerell: Family

-He was the son of Sydney John Cockerell (1842–1877) and Alice Elizabeth Bennett, daughter of Sir John Bennett.
-The bee expert Theodore Dru Alison Cockerell (1866–1948), who settled in the United States, was his brother, as was the bookbinder Douglas Bennett Cockerell (1870–1945).
+He was the son of Sydney John Cockerell (1842–1877) and Alice Elizabeth Bennett, daughter of John Bennett.
+The bee expert Theodore Dru Alison Cockerell, who settled in the United States, was his brother, as was the bookbinder Douglas Bennett Cockerell.
+He was a year older than his sister Olive Juliet.
 The bookbinder Sandy Cockerell (Sydney Morris Cockerell) was his nephew.

 He was married to the illuminator and designer Florence Kate Kingsford, who in 1916 was diagnosed with multiple sclerosis.
-They had two daughters, Margaret and Katharine, and a son, Sir Christopher Cockerell, who invented the hovercraft.
+They had two daughters, Margaret and Katharine, and a son, Christopher Cockerell, who invented the hovercraft.